Danny’s DNA Discoveries – Tubaria, Flammulaster and Phaeomarasmius of the PNW

 Phaeomarasmius cf erinaceus © Leah Bendlin

 Phaeomarasmius proximans MI - our sequences match more than a dozen ENA sequences of this, so it seems very likely we do have this species here.
-It was unknown from the PNW until a single, recent WA collection.
-It was found on wood and has a cap covered in tiny, dark scales with a yellow-brown ground colour, but not as prominently scaly on the stem.
+It was unknown from the PNW until two recent WA collections.
+It is found on wood.
+The first collection had a cap covered in tiny, dark scales with a yellow-brown ground colour, but wasn't as prominently scaly on the stem.
+The second collection had more red-brown scales on the cap , a somewhat scaly stem and a stem bulb.

 Flammulaster sp.
 1 (aff F. limulatus/P. proximans) - this species is 5% different from Phaeomarasmius proximans MI and 3% different from Flammulaster limulatus EU, and microscopically matched Flammulaster limulatus var. litus pretty well.
 It was sequenced once from OR and once from WA.
 At least from the one photo we have, it is a brighter orange brown than the others.